lingookies/lingookies.github.io/privacy-policy.md

 The information acquired and stored by the Application when you register an account may include your account name, email address and, for "Sign in with" options, your profile picture URL.

-Creating an account is optional as you can navigate the Application with a limited guest mode without creating an account.
-Signing in with either your Google or Apple account or a dedicated account is however required for accessing all free content in the Application and syncing your progress on multiple devices, and it is required for providing you with subscription-only content.
+Creating an account is optional as you can navigate the Application anonymously without creating an account.
+Signing in with either your Google or Apple account or a dedicated account is however required for accessing Premium content in the Application and syncing your progress on multiple devices.

-At the time of writing, it is not possible to authenticate anonymously in the Application, so you will need to create an account if you want to become a Premium member.

 The Service Provider may also use the information you provide to send important information, required notices, and, where permitted by law, marketing communications.